VermaVikas/SBAppAOP/README.md

 # SBAppAOP
-Simple example Aspect in spring boot application
+Simple example of Aspect in spring boot application